 If nothing else, the sound is delightful and will likely calm you and improve your mood, if not cleanse your deck.

 If you want more sound options, the Yogasleep Whish White Noise Machine has 16 sound options.
-It’s a little more expensive, but provides more options.
-See images below.
+It’s a little more expensive but provides more options.
+See the images below.

 Okay, so this is maybe the silliest thing I will recommend, as it sounds like a joke.
 However, it is not so different from blowing on your deck of cards or reshuffling.
 The knocking method involves you literally knocking on your tarot deck like it’s a door.